getweber/weber-docs/doc/manage_app.rst

 Docker
 ^^^^^^

 Running ``manage.py docker build`` builds a Docker_ image for running the application.
 The Docker image isn't provisioned by Ansible_, but the APT packages list is taken from the Ansible file in ``ansible/roles/common/vars/main.yml``.
-Despite the official Docker recommendation of "one process per image", we belive that some components should be packed in a single container.
+Despite the official Docker recommendation of "one process per image", we believe that some components should be packed in a single container.
 The Docker container contains uWSGI_, NGINX_ and a Celery_ worker in case it's included in your Weber variation.
 A database container should be linked to this container.

 Running ``manage.py docker start`` will start your image, as well as a database image if needed, by using docker-compose_